 Step 4: Verify Code Interpreter actually ran

-Avoid the “hallucinated link” failure mode:
+This kills the fabricated-link failure mode:

 Use the analysis tool.
 Generate the file.
 After generating, print: